Nearchi: History

 Historian Guy Barruol argues that the great age of the sources used by Avienus could make the Nearchi one of the earliest documented tribes of lower Provence along with the Salyes.

-According to scholar Michael Dietler, however, even though Avienus' Ora Maritima, which was composed in the fourth century CE, "is thought to have been derived from a periplus written by a Massalian sailor of the sixth or fourth century BCE", it "can hardly be used as evidence of the earlier presence of this name" since the text contains "many anachronisms and errors".
+According to anthropologist Michael Dietler, however, even though Avienus' Ora Maritima, which was composed in the 4th century AD, "is thought to have been derived from a periplus written by a Massalian sailor of the sixth or fourth century BC", it "can hardly be used as evidence of the earlier presence of this name" since the text contains "many anachronisms and errors".

 Geography

 From what can be inferred from Avienus' account, the Nearchi dwelled in lower Provence, near the Salyes and the Rhône river.
 Their territory was probably situated in the Crau region, between the Rhône delta and the Alpilles.

-According to Barruol, they were part of the Saluvian confederation.
+According to Barruol, they were part of the Salluvian confederation.

 Berginè, the name of their chief town, has been traditionally identified with Ernaginum (near modern Tarascon), in the western part of the Alpilles.
 The name is most likely linked to Bergion, the eponymous local fortress of the mythical hero Bergion.